Netflix/falcor/README.md

 http://{yourdomain}/person.json?paths=[["name"], ["location", "city"], ["location", "address"]]
 ```

 Note that rather than retrieve data from multiple endpoints, all of the data in the virtual model is exposed as single JSON resource.
-This means that the client can retrieve as much or as little of the graphAs is required in a single HDP request.
-Furthermore each resource
+This means that the client can retrieve as much or as little of the graph as is required in a single HTTP request.

- and the requested paths within the JSON object are passed in the query string.
-Disallows the

 The virtual JSON model on the server responds with a fragment of the virtual JSON model containing only the requested values.